w3c/server-timing/explainer.md

 ### Non-goals
 It is _not_ the goal of this API to communicate arbitrary payloads of structured data to the browser.

 It is _not_ the goal of the API to provide a mechanism which relies on clock synchronization (between client, server, or any intermediaries), like providing `startTime`.
-More [here](https://github.com/w3c/server-timing/issues/10#issuecomment-282442919).
+More discussion [here](https://github.com/w3c/server-timing/issues/10#issuecomment-282442919).

 It is _not_ the goal of the API to [distinguish](https://github.com/w3c/server-timing/issues/13) between cached responses and those served by the origin.